PoeBlu/lono/docs/_docs/configsets/blueprint.md

 Use the [lono configsets BLUEPRINT](/reference/lono-configsets/) command to see what configsets the blueprint will use.

     $ lono configsets ec2
-    Configsets used for ec2 blueprint:
+    Configsets used by ec2 blueprint:
     +-------+----------------------+---------+---------+
     | Name  |         Path         |  Type   |  From   |
     +-------+----------------------+---------+---------+